mozilla-bteam/bmo/docs/en/rst/administering/parameters.rst

     Set this to the number of days you want to let bugs go in the CONFIRMED state before notifying people they have untouched new bugs.
-If you do not plan to use this feature, simply do not set up the :ref:`whining cron job <installation-whining>` described in the installation instructions, or set this value to "0" (never whine).
+If you do not plan to use this feature, simply do not set up the whining cron job  described in the installation instructions, or set this value to "0" (never whine).

 globalwatchers
     This allows you to define specific users who will